winkleramy/Firewise/README.md

 To check if your property is within our Firewise community boundary:
-- Search for your address on [Santa Cruz County's Firewise Map](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0), or...
+- Search for your address on [Santa Cruz County's Firewise Map](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0), *or*
 - Visit our [Interactive Community Map](https://winkleramy.github.io/MtBacheLoma/map.html)
-  - The community boundary is drawn in blue
+  - Community boundary drawn in blue
   - Zoom in on your specific property to confirm the address number

 We logged a combined $225k in 2025 in wildfire resilience efforts!
+Read more Highlights in our [February Newsletter](https://winkleramy.github.io/Firewise/Newsletters/Newsletter_2026-01.pdf)

 Keep the momentum going in 2026!
 We are all so proud of our logged investment in wildfire-resilience.
 Reporting these community numbers shows our firefighters, leaders, and insurance industry that we are doing the work for a more sustainable future.
 Thank you all and please continue!